streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 # Organizing notes with notebooks

-Notebooks are a quick and easy way for multi-level notes organization.
-Starting from v2.4.7, topics are now optional in Notebooks and notes can be put directly under a notebook.
+Notebooks are a quick and easy way for nested organization of notes.

-If you are coming from Evernote, you can think of Notebooks as "Evernote Stacks" & topics as "Evernote Notebooks".
-However, keep in mind, that there is a key difference:

-> "Evernote Stacks" do not allow putting notes directly under them i.e., a Stack is just a collection of Notebooks and nothing else.

-In Notesnook, one note can belong to multiple notebooks & topics.
+In Notesnook, one note can belong to multiple notebooks.
 This allows for very flexible organization structures.
-For example, an author can "link" the character list to all the chapter topics instead of duplicating it for each chapter.
-Similarly, a user can link common notes between multiple topics without the need for any duplication.
+For example, an author can "link" the character list to all the chapters instead of duplicating it for each chapter.
+Similarly, a user can link common notes between multiple notebooks without any duplication.

+> info
+>
+> Starting from v3, topics have been replaced with sub notebooks and all existing topics have been converted into Notebooks.
+You can now create new notebooks inside existing notebooks.

 ## Creating a notebook